pronebird/UIScrollView-InfiniteScroll/README.md

 ### Start infinite scroll programmatically

-You can reuse infinite scroll flow to load initial data or fetch more using `beginInfiniteScroll(forceScroll)`. `viewDidLoad` is a good place for loading initial data, however absolutely up to you to decide.
+You can reuse infinite scroll flow to load initial data or fetch more using `beginInfiniteScroll(forceScroll)`. `viewDidLoad` is a good place for loading initial data, however absolutely up to you to decide that.

-When `forceScroll` parameter is positive, Infinite Scroll component will attempt to scroll down to reveal indicator view.
+When `forceScroll` parameter is `true`, Infinite Scroll component will attempt to scroll down to reveal indicator view.
 Keep in mind that scrolling will not happen if user is interacting with scroll view.

 #### Objective-C